owm111/hackneyed-x11-cursors/README.md

 (There's advice [here](https://forum.manjaro.org/t/multiple-mouse-themes-problem/37451/5) discouraging this practice.
 Choose wisely.)

-Chromium and Chromium-based browsers won't pick up a new theme unless you restart the browser.
+Chromium and Chromium-based browsers won't pick up a new theme unless you restart the browser (seems to be fixed in Chromium 80).

 Known bugs